Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Dynamics

-Fig.\ref{fig-produced} (a, b and c) show the energy-angle distribution of photons, BW electrons and BW positrons respectively in the RR+PP case at 80 fs.
-One can clearly see a large number of gamma-ray photons in the laser-propagation direction being produced in panel (a) as the target turns transparent and the laser is allowed to interact with prolific electrons.
-In panel (b-c), we see the high-energy and forward-streaming pair-plasma that is responsible for the higher energy and density of electrons in Fig.[\ref{fig-ne}(c)].
-Since the target is already transparent, these pairs do not accumulate at the target region and are unable to shield the incoming laser as in the cushioning scenario \cite{Kirk_2013}, rather stream forward with the laser pulse and the ambient plasma.
-Fig.\ref{fig-ni} shows the ion distribution in the same fashion as in Fig.\ref{fig-ne} and at the same time.
-In the no-QED case in panel (a) of Fig.\ref{fig-ni}, the ions with the highest energy (around $ 6.5$ GeV) are off the axis of laser polarisation or propagation, as also seen in Ref.\cite{Yin2011}.
-This occurs at 80 fs when RBI operates which is a low-frequency high-amplitude electrostatic mode that feeds on the relative flow velocity between electrons and ions and accelerates ions with a wave-particle resonance mechanism~\cite{Albright2007,Stark2018}.
+Fig.~\ref{fig-ni} shows the ion distribution in the same fashion as in Fig.~\ref{fig-ne} and at the same time.
+In the no-QED case in panel (a) of Fig.~\ref{fig-ni}, the ions with the highest energy (around $ 6.5$ GeV) are off the axis of laser polarization or propagation, as also seen in Ref.\cite{Yin2011}.
+This occurs at 80 fs when RBI could operate which is a low-frequency high-amplitude electrostatic mode that feeds on the relative flow velocity between electrons and ions and accelerates ions with a wave-particle resonance mechanism~\cite{Albright2007,Stark2018}.
 In the same figure, one may also see some ions with $\sim 5.7$ GeV energy which are on the laser-propagation axis.
 This is when the off-axis ion streams mutually interact.
-In Fig.[\ref{fig-ni}(b)], the highest gain in energy and the angular divergence of these high-energy ions is reduced at 80 fs when BOA mechanism is at play.
+In Fig.[\ref{fig-ni}(b)], the highest gain in energy and the angular divergence of these high-energy ions is reduced at 80 fs when BOA mechanism could be at play.
 The on-axis and off-axis ions gain nearly the same energies in this case.
 Further, in Fig.[\ref{fig-ni}(c)], the angular divergence of the ions is even smaller, and the on-axis ions gain much higher energy ($\sim 5.8$ GeV) than the off-axis ones ($\sim 4.6$ GeV).
 The high-energy, on-axis ion bunch is accelerated due to a similar electron bunch in Fig.[\ref{fig-ne}(c)] on account of the pair plasma Fig.[\ref{fig-produced}(c)].
-The role of RBI in these bunches of high-energy ions is crucial in higher acceleration of ions.
+The role of an RBI in these bunches of high-energy ions seems relevant in higher acceleration of ions.
 The expanding TNSA ions, target electrons and the BW pairs stream forward with the laser and the free energy in the particle streams gives rise to electrostatic mode, RBI, that resonates with ions allowing them to be rapidly accelerated.
 The energy loss by electrons is constantly filled up by the long-pulse laser.
 This beam-like expanding plasma is susceptible to the growth of RBI where the phase velocity of the instability is comparable to the highest accelerated velocities of the ions~\cite{Albright2007}.